WataruToyokawa/InfoShareExp2021/README.md

 # Selective information sharing in risky bandit task (November/December 2021)

-## Sample size
+## Preregistration

-A group of 3 * 10 groups = 30 people
+This experiment has been preregistered: https://osf.io/ys8zq

 ## Task

 A two-armed bandit task (one risky one safe) with the following 2 * 2 different task setups:

-Skewness (positively / negatively skewed) * risk premium (positive / negative)
+Skewness (positively / negatively skewed binary risk) * risk premium (positive / negative)

 The task is a 60-trial 2-armed bandit.
 Between the 25th and 26th trial an environmental change is introduced so that risk premium is reversed within the same skewness domain.
-The group size is somewhere between 3 and 5 (i.e., 4 on average).
+The group size is somewhere between 2 and 6 (i.e., 4 on average).

 Each trial starts with the choice stage where subjects have to choose one of the two options to obtain a payoff.
 This payoff information is private.